 chocolate-covered olive oil gelato pop, sprinkled with salted breadcrumbs

-warm bomboloni filled with orange cream
+warm bomboloni filled with orange creamchocolate-covered honeycomb

 candied, dehydrated grapefruit with caramel sauce and amaretti crumbs